GamesKnightStudios/GBBuilder/docs/index.md

 # GB Game Builder
-This is a simple example repository for building gameboy games using the Game Boy Developer Kit (GBDK).
+This is a simple support repository for quickly and easily building gameboy games using the Game Boy Developer Kit (GBDK).

-# Future improvements
- - [ ] Add Linux support

-# Known issues
+This repository also includes some example games to try out!

 # Requirements
  - GBDK (Recommended: v3.2.
 Script provided in 3rdparty folder to quickly download the recommended version)